Iriomote cat: Diet

 Iriomote cats are carnivorous and prey on various mammals, birds, reptiles, amphibians, fish, and crustaceans.
+(Note: It is estimated that water birds comprise about 60% of the cat's diet with black rats being its secondary source of food at about 10–30% of its diet.
+Based on stool samples, birds represent 60% of their diet, black rats 30%, insects 30%, lizards and frogs about 15–20%, bats 3–17%, and wild pig less than 1%.
+In addition, fish and crustaceans appear roughly 3–4% of the time.)
 They typically ingest 400–600 g of food a day.
 Other wild cats primarily hunt small mammals, such as rodents and rabbits, but because there are no other carnivores to compete with the Iriomote cat on the island, there is no need for them to isolate themselves from the various habitats and food sources that are available.
 Thus, their diet is quite varied.

 Mammalian prey includes black rats, Ryukyu flying foxes and young Ryukyu wild boar.
 Their prey also includes a wide range of birds, such as the Eastern spot-billed duck, slaty-legged crake, Eurasian scops-owl, pale thrush, and white-breasted waterhen.

 Reptiles include various types of snakes and Kishinoue's giant skink.
 They are also known to hunt Sakishima rice frogs, yellow-spotted crickets and crabs.
 As their hunting grounds tend to be in swamps or on shores, they sometimes swim and dive to catch water birds, fish, and freshwater prawns.

 Seasonal dietary changes have been observed.
 They eat rats and frogs year-round, lizards in the summer and spring, and crickets and bats more often in the fall and winter.

 When eating birds that are larger than a dusky thrush, most cat species will pluck the feathers and then eat them, but the Iriomote cat will eat even large birds whole, without removing the feathers.
 Furthermore, unlike other cats, the Iriomote cat does not kill its prey immediately by breaking the spinal cord.
 Instead, it holds the animal in its mouth until it stops moving.